JuzhengMiao/CPAC-SAM/README.md

-# Cross Prompting Consistency with Segment Anything Model for Semi-supervised Medical Image Segmentation (MICCAI 2024)
+# SAM-Driven Cross Prompting with Adaptive Sampling Consistency for Semi-supervised Medical Image Segmentation

 ### Introduction

-We provide the codes for CPC-SAM on the ACDC Dataset here.
+We provide the codes for CPAC-SAM on the ACDC Dataset here.
 ### Requirements
 Please see requirements.txt